The Well-rounded English Learner’s Guide to 7 Different Types of English

 New Zealand English

-Just like its neighbor, Australia, Kiwi English is filled with a lot of phrases that you probably won’t find in many English speaking countries outside of Oceania.
+Just like its neighbor, Australia, Kiwi English is filled with a lot of slang phrases that you probably won’t find in many English speaking countries outside of Oceania.

 Let’s look at some words you’re likely to come across in New Zealand and nowhere else:

-• Jandals (Flip flops)
+• Jandals (flip flops)

-• Chilly bin (A cooler used to keep your drinks cold)
+• Chilly bin (a cooler used to keep your drinks cold)

-• Sweet as (An expression meaning no problem/alright)
+• Sweet as (an expression meaning no problem; alright)

-• Hardout (Used to amplify an adjective — “It’s hardout hot today!” means “It’s very hot today!”)
+• Hardout (used to amplify an adjective — “It’s hardout hot today!” means “It’s very hot today!”)

 Resources to learn New Zealand English: